wp-plugins/snitch/readme.txt

 Network monitor for WordPress.
-Connecting overview for monitoring and controlling of outgoing site traffic.
+Connection overview for monitoring and controlling outgoing data traffic.

 == Description ==

-Network monitor for WordPress.
-With connection overview for controlling and regulating data traffic with your site.
+Network monitor for WordPress with connection overview for controlling and regulating data traffic from your site.

 = Trust, But Verify =